SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 git log
 ```

-To see some number of the last commits:
+To see some number of the last five commits:

 ```console
 git log -5
 ```

-To see the last 5 commits.

 To see commit from some commit to some other commit: We use the hash value of those commits.